HeatPackBandits Logo

 Why RedPine Exists

 Vanilla Chernarus has a problem: resistance only exists when other players happen to be there.
-You can sprint into NWAF, grab the best loot, and sprint out.
-No consequences.
-No fight.
-No story.
-That's not DayZ.
-That's a loot simulator.
+On a quiet night you can sprint into NWAF, take the best loot on the map, and walk out without firing a shot.
+RedPine was built to make sure that never happens.

+The players fill in the rest.
 RedPine is at its best when you call out "Friendly?" and actually get a reply.
-There's a relief in that moment you only understand after you've played enough DayZ.
-A reply can lead to a rescue, a trade, an alliance, a betrayal — or a story you talk about for weeks.
+Anyone who's played enough DayZ knows the relief in that moment.
+A reply can turn into a rescue, a trade, an alliance, a betrayal — or a story you're still telling weeks later.

 What We Built

-RedPine is a complete rebuild.
-New AI systems, new POIs, reworked progression, and a map that can still surprise even long-time Chernarus players.
+RedPine is a full rebuild of Chernarus — new AI systems, new POIs, reworked progression, and enough changes to the map that even ten-year veterans take wrong turns.

 First-Person Only